 Low intensity pulsed ultrasound for bone healing: systematic review of randomized controlled trials

-Four articles on PainSci cite Schandelmaier 2017: 1.
+Four pages on PainSci cite Schandelmaier 2017: 1.
 The Complete Guide to Patellofemoral Pain Syndrome 2.
-Does Ultrasound Therapy Work?
+Does Ultrasound or Shockwave Therapy Work?
 3. Healing Time 4.
 Complete Guide to Frozen Shoulder

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.